gophersgang/gb-dep/Readme.md

 ## Non-Features
   - support Golang < 1.8
-  - support all version control systems (ONLY GIT for now)
   - automatic resolution for possible major / minor / patch requirements (you do this by manually)